AwalaApp/specs/rs000-core.md

 - A **(service) message** is serialized in the format determined by the service and does not have to be encrypted or signed.
 - An **endpoint** receives a message from its application and converts it into a _parcel_ for the target application's endpoint, and because they still can't communicate directly, they each use a _gateway_ as a broker.
 When an endpoint receives a parcel from the gateway, it has to decrypt the message and pass it to its application.
 - A **parcel** encapsulates exactly one service message, which is encrypted with the target endpoint's certificate and signed with the origin endpoint's key.
 - A **gateway** receives parcels from endpoints and puts them into cargo for another gateway, using a _relayer_ as a broker.
-When a gateway receives cargo from a relayer, it decrypts the parcels and delivers them to their corresponding target endpoints.
+When a gateway receives cargo from a relayer, it decrypts the cargo and delivers the encapsulated parcels to their corresponding target endpoints.
-- A **cargo** encapsulates one or more parcels, encrypted with the target gateway's certificate and signed with the origin gateway's key.
+- A **cargo** encapsulates one or more parcels, and it is encrypted with the target gateway's certificate and signed with the origin gateway's key.
 - A **relayer** _relays_ cargo from one gateway to one or more gateways.

-For example, if Twitter supported Relaynet, Twitter would be the _service_, the Twitter mobile apps would be _applications_, the Twitter API would also be an _application_.
+For example, if Twitter supported Relaynet, Twitter would be the _service_, the Twitter mobile apps would be _applications_ and the Twitter API would be another _application_.
 The _endpoints_ in the mobile apps could simply be Java (Android) or Swift (iOS) libraries, whilst the _endpoint_ in the Twitter API could be a new API endpoint (e.g., `https://api.twitter.com/relaynet`).

 Relaynet can also be described in terms of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) as shown in the diagram below -- With [same-layer and adjacent-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) defined by [_messaging protocols_](#messaging-protocols) and [_message transport bindings_](#message-transport-bindings), respectively.